MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner.md

 #### Restriction: The scanner server cannot have Internet connectivity

-Supported by the classic client only: Follow the instructions for a [disconnected computer](./rms-client/client-admin-guide-customizations.md#support-for-disconnected-computers).
+Follow the instructions from the admin guides to support a disconnected computer:

+- For the classic client: [Support for disconnected computers](./rms-client/client-admin-guide-customizations.md#support-for-disconnected-computers)

+- For the unified labeling client: [Support for disconnected computers](./rms-client/clientv2-admin-guide-customizations.md#support-for-disconnected-computers )

 Then, do the following:

 1. Configure the scanner in the Azure portal, by creating a scanner profile.
 If you need help with this step, see [Configure the scanner in the Azure portal](#configure-the-scanner-in-the-azure-portal).